Unity of Fields

-Unity of Fields, formerly known as Palestine Action US, is an American far-left pro-Palestinian group.
-It began as the United States branch of Palestine Action, a pro-Palestinian protest network targeting Israeli weapons manufacturers in the United Kingdom which was proscribed by the UK as a terror organization in July 2025.
+Unity of Fields, formerly known as Palestine Action US, is an American solidarity organization.
+It began as the United States branch of Palestine Action, a pro-Palestinian protest network targeting Israeli weapons manufacturers in the United Kingdom.
 Its earliest known activities began in February 2023, and it began protests in October following the outbreak of the Gaza war.
-Similar to Palestine Action, the group led a global campaign against Israel-based defense electronics company Elbit Systems.
+Similar to Palestine Action, the group led a global campaign against Israeli defense electronics company Elbit Systems.

-In 2024, the group changed its name to Unity of Fields and announced that it would change its focus to actively spreading "militant propaganda" against the United States.
-Critics say the group actively promotes terrorism and violence within the U.S. and spreads radical propaganda.
-It was subsequently suspended from some social media platforms.
+In 2024, the group changed its name to Unity of Fields and announced a shift in focus toward becoming what it described as a "militant propaganda front" targeting the "US-NATO-Zionist axis of imperialism."

 Background

-Unity of Fields originally began as the American branch of Palestine Action, a United Kingdom-based protest movement founded in 2020 when members targeted the UK headquarters of Elbit.
 The group mobilized during the 2021 Israel–Palestine crisis and has carried out protests since.
 It was co-founded by communist activist Calla Walsh.

-The group's earliest known activities began in May 2023, when the group supported an event in the US House about the Nakba.

-The group began identifying itself as Unity of Fields, describing itself in August 2024 as a "militant propaganda front" against what it called the "US-NATO-Zionist axis of imperialism."
+The group's earliest known activities began in May 2023, when the group supported an event in the U.S. House of Representatives about the Nakba.
+The group began identifying itself as Unity of Fields, describing itself in August 2024 as a "militant propaganda front" against what it called the "US-NATO-Zionist axis of imperialism".
 It was subsequently suspended from some social media platforms.

 Its present name references a concept drawn from Palestinian resistance rhetoric, which the group interprets as emphasizing coordination between disparate factions despite ideological or geographic divides.
 They invoke the broader Axis of Resistance as a model of unified struggle against what they describe as imperialism, Zionism, and fascism.
 The term "Unity of Fields" has previously circulated in militant discourse, especially following the 2021 Sword of Jerusalem battle, to describe attempts to coordinate action across multiple fronts, even when individual factions were not formally aligned.